-7.1 In order to be eligible for early graduation, a student must petition the Barbour County Board of Education one semester in advance of their junior year.
-(Must be Prior to March of Sophomore year)

-7.2 The petition for early graduation must include letters of support from three teachers and a letter of recommendation from the principal of Philip Barbour High School.

-7.3 The petition must also include a letter of pending acceptance from a post-secondary school.

-7.4 Petitions will be decided upon by the Barbour County Board of Education on an individual basis.

-7.5 For classification purposes, early graduation students remain a member of their original cohort and participate in school activities as a junior not a senior.
-(For example, the SAT)

-7.6 Students will not be ranked for recognition purposes.
+- 7.1 In order to be eligible for early graduation, a student must petition the Barbour County Board of Education one semester in advance of their junior year.
+(Must be Prior to March of Sophomore year) - 7.2 The petition for early graduation must include letters of support from three teachers and a letter of recommendation from the principal of Philip Barbour High School. - 7.3 The petition must also include a letter of pending acceptance from a post-secondary school - 7.4 Petitions will be decided upon by the Barbour County Board of Education on an individual basis. - 7.5 For classification purposes, early graduation students remain a member of their original cohort and participate in school activities as a junior not a senior.
+(For example, the SAT) - 7.6 Students will not be ranked for recognition purposes. - 7.7 Students must have a 3.0 or greater unweighted cumulative grade point average upon completion of their 4th semester to remain eligible for early graduation.